 Joinder is when two or more criminal charges or co-conspirators are combined into one criminal case in Nevada.
 Joinder may be convenient for prosecutors, but it is often harmful to defendants.

-Each criminal charge lends itself to specific defense strategies, so fighting one charge could hurt a defendant’s ability to prevail on another at a Nevada trial.
+Each criminal charge lends itself to specific defense strategies, so fighting one charge could hurt a defendant’s ability to prevail on another at a trial.
 And co-defendants often have conflicting interests, which could preclude them from advancing effective defenses on their own behalf.

-Whenever joinder may be prejudicial to a defendant, the defendant can ask the court during the Nevada pretrial phase to sever the case into separate cases.
+Whenever joinder may be prejudicial to a defendant, the defendant can ask the court during the pretrial phase to sever the case into separate cases.
 If the judge agrees and severs the charges and/or alleged co-conspirators into separate cases, the defendant should have a more even playing field to fight the allegations.

-1. Joinder of offenses in Nevada
+1. Joinder of offenses

 A joinder of offenses is when prosecutors charge a defendant with more than one crime in the same case.
 Prosecutors may join two or more offenses in the same case if either: